YofaGh/MangaScraper/README.md

 ## Modules
 >
 > There are various modules implemented so far.
 They inherit from models.
-> They're implemented differently based on the website's source code.
+> They're implemented differently based on how the website is develpoed.
 > In case if using custom user agents or cookies are required, sending requests to the webiste is done dirctly by the module itself.
 > To use them, they're imported in modules_contributer.py and can be accesed by get_module function.